Most of the people that are giving up carbs and start a ketogenic diet or low carb diet are experiencing some not very pleasant symptoms like:

 - Sodium: bone broth, pickles (I really recommend eating them), salt;

-Increase your fat intake and reduce protein intake.
+Increase your fat intake and reduce protein intake

 You will force your body to adapt faster.
 Eat real butter and maturated cheese.
 And bacon, yes put bacon everywhere.
 And some more butter.
 Saturated fat is good for you and you will lose weight even if you don’t believe it.
-Inches leaving your body and you feeling full, that a beautiful weight loss real story.
+Inches leaving your body and you feel full, that a beautiful weight loss real story.